Updated on May 24th, 2021 by Bob Ciura

-Looking ahead, STAG will likely continue to grow at a similar mid-single-digit rate.
-Indeed, we forecast 6% annual FFO-per-share growth in the next five years.
+We believe STAG will likely continue to grow at a similar mid-single-digit rate.
+Indeed, we forecast 5% annual FFO-per-share growth in the next five years.
 The trust still has a very small market share in its target market of real estate assets, leaving plenty of room for expansion.

 STAG has a highly-diversified tenant base with nearly the entire portfolio comprised of tenants with at least $100 million in annual revenue.
 Further, the trust has very little exposure to any particular industry or tenant.
 Diversification will help shelter the trust from the impacts of the next economic downturn.

 STAG’s dividend is obviously very important, as investors generally own REITs for their payouts.
-STAG’s payout has grown every year since its IPO, and stands today at $1.44 per share.
-However, growth since 2015 has been very slight, as the payout was $1.36 in that year, and has grown by just eight cents in the years since.
+STAG’s payout has grown every year since its IPO, and stands today at $1.45 per share.
+However, growth since 2015 has been very slight, as the payout was $1.36 in that year, and has grown by just $0.09 in the years since.

-We do not see material growth in the dividend moving forward because STAG’s payout ratio, which currently stands at 76% of FFO-per-share, is still fairly high.
-We think STAG will produce very small increases for the foreseeable future as it works to decrease the odds a cut would be necessary during a downturn.
+We do not see material growth in the dividend moving forward because STAG’s payout ratio, which currently stands at 74% of FFO-per-share, is still fairly high.
+We think STAG will produce very small increases for the foreseeable future, as it works to decrease the odds a cut would be necessary during a downturn.